nithieshM/Coding-Logger-CSharp/README.md

 - [Spectre.Console](https://github.com/spectresystems/spectre.console)
 - [Microsoft.Data.Sqlite](https://www.nuget.org/packages/Microsoft.Data.Sqlite)

+## Contributing

+Contributions are welcome!
+Feel free to open issues or submit pull requests for any enhancements or bug fixes.

+## License

+This project is licensed under the [MIT License](LICENSE).

 ---

 For detailed usage instructions and code examples, refer to the source files in the repository.
 Thank you for using the Coding Logger Application!